-GENERAL.
-Most children have special gifts and talents, which too often remain forever hidden.
-Children leave Dolphin with confidence in themselves, a strong sense of individualism, the ability to adjust well in school and social situations, and a strong sense of curiosity and enjoyment in learning.
-Throughout life, in an ever more quickly changing world, they will have the skills and the confidence to pursue their ambitions and interests successfully and to lead happy and fulfilled lives.
+We believe that all children have special gifts and talents, which too often remain hidden.
+Dolphin School offers an environment which encourages these gifts to flourish.
+Children leave Dolphin with confidence in themselves, a strong sense of individualism, the ability to adjust well to different school and social situations, and a strong sense of curiosity.
+Throughout life, in a rapidly changing world, our boys and girls will have the skills and the confidence to successfully pursue their goals and interests and to lead happy and fulfilled lives.

 Dolphin children are allowed to develop as individuals and are encouraged to fulfil their potential in small classes under the careful guidance of specialist teachers.
 Abundant academic, artistic, social and sporting stimulation is provided through a varied, broad, well-rounded programme.
 We encourage lateral thinking and the ability to link concepts and ideas across subject and topic areas.
 Expectations for all children are high and academic rigour is a key component in all lessons.

 Dolphin School provides the friendly, family atmosphere of a small school.
 All members of staff are actively engaged in the pastoral care of all of our children, but each form teacher assumes special responsibility for the daily well-being and overall progress of a small group of children.
 In addition, children in their Years 6-8 have a mentor, as another layer of pastoral and academic support and guidance.
 The average class size is 15, although this can vary year to year.
 Children learn to talk as well as listen to each other, to consider and empathise with the opinions of others, and to take pride in their own achievements, but also the accomplishments of their peers.
 They are encouraged to accept responsibility and to develop leadership skills.